pydicom/pydicom/doc/old/image_data_compression.rst

 The requirements for compressed *Pixel Data* in the DICOM Standard are:

 * Each frame of pixel data must be encoded separately
-* All the encoded frames must then be encapsulated, either using :func:`basic
+* All the encoded frames must then be encapsulated, either using a :func:`basic
-  <pydicom.encaps.encapsulate>` or :func:`extended encapsulation
+  <pydicom.encaps.encapsulate>` or :func:`extended offset table
-  <pydicom.encaps.encapsulate_extended>`
+  <pydicom.encaps.encapsulate_extended>`.

 See the :dcm:`relevant sections of the DICOM Standard<part05/sect_8.2.html>` for more information.